npetalid/Datamars/README.md

 The sessions are stored under the GS232/<DEVICE-ID> folder

-The code is distributed under the Apache 2.0 License: http://www.apache.org/licenses/LICENSE-2.0
+The code and the derived product are distributed under the open source Apache 2.0 License: http://www.apache.org/licenses/LICENSE-2.0